PENDLEBURY PARK

 Public BBQ

-Immerse yourself in the beauty of Pendlebury Park, a stunning lakeside park surrounded by bushland.
-With a boat ramp, ample parking, and basic facilities, it offers a great spot for picnics and outdoor activities.
-The playground equipment is loved by children, although more shaded seating areas would be a welcome addition.
-The park can be affected by overgrown grass and occasional littering issues, but it doesn't hinder the overall experience.
+Pendlebury Park is a stunning lakeside park surrounded by bushland.
+It has a boat ramp, ample parking, and basic facilities that make it great for picnics and outdoor activities.
+The playground equipment is loved by children, though more shaded seating areas would help.
+The park can be affected by overgrown grass and occasional littering issues.
 It's a peaceful place to relax, enjoy the lake views, and even launch a boat.
-The park's serene atmosphere and convenient amenities make it a hidden gem worth visiting.
+The serene atmosphere and convenient amenities make it worthwhile.

 Address